united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/grafana-plugins/umh-datasource-v2.md

 title: "Umh Datasource V2"
 content_type: grafana-plugin
 description: |
     This page contains the technical documentation of the Grafana umh-datasource-v2 plugin, which allows for easy data extraction from factoryinsight.
 weight: 1000
 ---

 <!-- overview -->

-The plugin, **umh-datasource-v2**, is a Grafana data source plugin that allows you to fetch resources from a database and build queries for your dashboard.
+The umh-datasource-v2 plugin is a Grafana data source plugin that allows you to fetch resources from a database and build queries for your dashboard.

 <!-- body -->